gerhardf1/F3F-Timer/README.md

 The App receives the UDP broadcasts and handles a single or continuous F3F runs (starting, 30s countdown, Base A crossing off course, Base A crossing in course, 10 laps, running time).

 # News
+* 2021-03-28: added a new app F3FTimerRemoteSwitch
+  * can be used instead of piCAMTracker
+  * connects to F3FTimer via WiFi (similar to piCAMTracker)
 * 2020-12-08: V0.4 released:
   * Button "STEP" heightened
   * after entering course "Time" is showing previous seconds